m19v/m19v.github.io/docs/tools.md

 - Nexus Repository OSS - an open source repository that supports many artifact formats
 - WildFly - a powerful, modular, & lightweight application server
 - Inkscape - a free and open source vector graphics editor
-- Excalidraw - a virtual whiteboard for sketching hand-drawn like diagrams.
+- Excalidraw - a virtual whiteboard for sketching hand-drawn like diagrams
 - Notion – a project management and note-taking software
+- Oh-my-posh with starship